Skip to main content

 Eugen Kment

-Since 1984, his studio is in Lower Austria.
-For many years he illustrated the cover comic of the Sparefroh magazine — distributed freely in Austrian banks and schools — and turned the mascot from a thin wire figure into a warm, emotional character, a friend of children at the centre of countless stories.
+From 1989 to 2006 he drew the cover comic of the Sparefroh magazine — the mascot of the Austrian savings banks, distributed freely in banks and schools.
+He turned the figure from a thin wire man into a warm, emotional character: a friend of children, and the centre of countless picture stories.

 In 1988 he published his own gag series Das kleine grüne Krokodil und seine Freunde at FMZ Verlag.